 Consultations with stakeholders constituted a major part of the ESIA methodology in information gathering.
 Data on stakeholder perceptions, views and concerns was collected through focus group discussions (Plate 1.1-1.2), meetings and personal interviews with the target audience/communities that likely to be affected by the water and sanitation project in all the villages of the proposed project areas of Biko, Namasale, Kayago and Lenko landing sites, Amolatar district administration and Namasale Town Council Administration.
-Based on proposed wayleave corridor, the PAPs were identified with the assistance of the Chairpersons Local Council One (LC-1).

-Emphasis during engagements was laid on environmental and social concerns expected from the water abstraction and treatment activities at Biko landing site, laying of water transmission and distribution pipes within the rest of project area, obligations of the various parties in mitigating the various impacts anticipated and the procedure for operating the water and sanitation project among others.
+Emphasis was laid on environmental concerns expected from the water abstraction and treatment activities at Biko landing site, laying of water transmission and distribution pipes within the rest of project area, obligations of the various parties in mitigating the various impacts anticipated and the procedure for operating the water and sanitation project among others.
 This was aimed at ensuring that the communities give their views from an informed point.
 Concerns raised were documented (Annex 1), analysed, and addressed in the environment management plan.